 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 I'm studying for my PhD, specialising in mental health street triage.
 I'd love to work in mental health research but also teach at the same time, so I'm lucky at the moment to be able to teach on the Introducing Social Policy module.Alice, MRes Social Policy graduate, 2014-15

 Hear more from Alice about her experience studying this course.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 The modules for this course have been specifically developed for postgraduate study.
 You'll be taught through a combination of hands-on workshops, lectures and seminars based on real cases and data.
 You will find that small group working and establishing your own perspective on social issues becomes a core part of your studying process.

 You will be based in the Department of Social Policy and Social Work which is based on Campus West.
-Teaching will take place at locations across Campus West.
+Teaching will take place in Alcuin College and other locations across Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.